mathigon/textbooks/content/sequences/content.md

 > id: pascal-intro

-Below you can see a number pyramid that is created using a simple pattern: it starts with a single “1” in first top, and every following cells is the sum of the two cells directly above.
+Below you can see a number pyramid that is created using a simple pattern: it starts with a single “1” at the top, and every following cells is the sum of the two cells directly above.
 Hover over some of the cells to see how they are calculated, and then fill in the missing ones:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return fact(a) / fact(b) / fact(a - b); };

-    .pascal-grid
+    .overflow-wrap: .pascal-grid(style="width: 560px")
       - var i = 0;
       while i < 13
         - var j = 0